bitrise-io/devcenter/_articles/en/tutorials/auto-deploy-middleman-project.md

 Now we are going to add and customize an Amazon S3 bucket sync to the workflow steps.

 1. Go to your workflow.
-2. Click `+` to inject the `Amazon S3 bucket sync` Step from the StepLib to your workflow.
+2. Click **+** to inject the **Amazon S3 bucket sync** Step from the StepLib to your workflow.
-3. Configure the `Amazon S3 bucket sync` Step:
+3. Configure the **Amazon S3 bucket sync** Step:
-   * enter your AWS Access Key, AWS Secret Key and the name for your S3 bucket
+   * Enter your AWS Access Key, AWS Secret Key and the name for your S3 bucket.
-   * add your local path which should be: `$BITRISE_SOURCE_DIR/build/` (This will select the contents of the build folder in the project source path on the virtual machine.
+   * Add your local path which should be: `$BITRISE_SOURCE_DIR/build/` (This will select the contents of the build folder in the project source path on the virtual machine.
 It will be uploaded on every build.)
-   * add `public-read` or `private` to `Access Control`
+   * Add `public-read` or `private` to **Access Control**.

 {% include message_box.html type="note" title="Alternative deploy destinations" content=" You can of course use Heroku, GitHub pages or any other service as your deployment target.
 You can find a more complex setup; deploying to Heroku [on our Blog](http://blog.bitrise.io/2016/04/29/hooking-up-a-middleman-project-to-deploy-a-static-site-to-heroku-with-bitrise.html). "%}

 ## Running your builds

-Once the configuration of your Workflow is complete, you can run a build **manually** by clicking on the `Start/Schedule a build` button on the app's page.
+Once the configuration of your Workflow is complete, you can run a build manually by clicking on the **Start/Schedule a build** button on the app's page.

-If you chose GitHub when adding your repository, each code change (commit) on GitHub will **automatically** trigger a Bitrise build.
+If you chose GitHub when adding your repository, each code change (commit) on GitHub will automatically trigger a Bitrise build.
 Otherwise you can find more information about how you can setup a Webhook, to trigger builds automatically for code push, pull request and tags [here](/webhooks/).

 <div class="banner">
 	<img src="/assets/images/banner-bg-888x170.png" style="border: none;">